Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/executor/HttpRequestExecutor.md

 #####Throws

-*  If any error occurs while creating the GET request.
+* *IOException* If any error occurs while creating the GET request.

 ---
 ###post(String, HttpContent)